|

 Archives & dialogue

 Preserving the old VOC documents in the National Archive of Colombo is hugely challenging and important.
 The accessibility of Dutch historical records also requires further attention in the years to come.
 Permanent coordination between the two National Archives will be a key part of the work.
-The Dutch embassy will encourage people to do research using the archives.
+The Dutch embassy encourages people to do research using the archives.
 More attention for the Dutch period can and will trigger more debate.
 One example is the research performed by Leiden University called ‘Colonialism Inside Out’.
 The embassy aims to facilitate this open dialogue about the past and what can be learned from it today.
 In this light, developments regarding the return of colonial objects and art are also relevant and interesting.

 Contemporary art